microbial-pangenomes-lab/bacterial_transcription/README.md

 # A microbial genotype to phenotype map for transcriptional regulation
 Contains scripts used for data analysis.

-## To Do
+## TODO

-[ ] Add information about bacterial databases used in study.
+- [ ] Add information about bacterial databases used in study.
-[ ] Generalised script for GWAS all analysis
+- [ ] Generalised script for GWAS all analysis
-[ ] Generalisex scripts for plots (swarmplots, line plots)
+- [ ] Generalisex scripts for plots (swarmplots, line plots)